 In any group or team environment there is a big difference between what individuals consciously think or say and what they are feeling subconsciously.
 People will often suppress how they’re really feeling because they don’t want others to perceive it as weakness.
-This is particularly prevelant when it comes to standing up in front of an audience and delivering under pressure.
-Be that acting, presenting, public speaking, leading meetings, or pitching.
+This is particularly prevalent when it comes to standing up in front of an audience and delivering under pressure.
+Be that presenting, public speaking, leading meetings, or pitching.

 People buy off people, and yet why do we find it do so hard to just be ourselves in front others?